Cookies on the SIM Sherpa website

 from SMARTY's help section

-SMARTY’s plans sort of naturally have a spending cap on them.
-In order to use any services that would cost extra, you have to manually buy an add-on or credit.
-Don’t do that, and you can’t spend extra.
+SMARTY’s deals naturally have spending caps on them.
+If you want to use any features that would cost extra, you must first to top up with credit or buy an add-on.
+If you don’t, you can’t accidentally overspend.

 Useful link: Why are SMARTY so cheap?